GeoPandas DataFrames Explained: Architecture, Workflows & Pipelines

 print(f"Web-ready extent: {bbox.tolist()}")

-For PostGIS deployment, use engine="sqlalchemy" and ensure your geometry column is registered as geometry (not geography) unless you specifically require ellipsoidal calculations.
-Always strip unused columns before export to minimize payload size and accelerate frontend rendering.
+For PostGIS deployment, ensure your geometry column is stored as geometry (not geography) unless you specifically require ellipsoidal calculations.
+Always strip unused columns before export to minimise payload size and accelerate frontend rendering.

 Production Performance Checklist